Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Add-DPMRecoveryTarget.md

 The second command gets the recovery target for the role stored in the $DpmRole variable, and then stores the result in the $RecoveryTargetInstance variable.

-The final command grants the DPM role stored in $DpmRole permission to recover to the target instance of SQL Server stored in $RecoveryTargetInstance.
+The third command grants the DPM role stored in $DpmRole permission to recover to the target instance of SQL Server stored in $RecoveryTargetInstance.

 ## PARAMETERS

 ### -DpmRole
 Specifies a DPM role that this cmdlet modifies.
-To obtain a DPM role object, use the Get-DPMRole cmdlet.
+To obtain a DPM role object, use the [Get-DPMRole](./Get-DPMRole.md) cmdlet.

 ```yaml
 Type: DpmRole